Stop 1: The Mill Engine in Energy Hall (Level 0)

 See it in action in the video below – or during one of your visits to the Science Museum in London.

-Join the Science Museum’s Explainers for a fun and fascinating interactive live show, Bubble Explorers.
+Join the Science Museum’s Explainers for a fun and fascinating interactive live show, Bubble Explorers in the Basement Studio on Level -1.
 Designed especially for young children and their families, watch bubbles drift, stretch and shimmer as little ones learn how they form, move and change.
 Filled with hands-on moments, surprising demonstrations, and plenty of chances to join in, this live show introduces early years’ audiences to science through curiosity and participation.

 Where to eat